FRANK Z LLOBERA

 Frank Z. Llobera is a writer, translator and poet.
 He translates between English and Catalan, as well as English and Spanish, and also writes prose and poetry.
 He is the founder of @zetapoetry, a popular social media handle featuring short poems, quotes, and translations.

 He was longlisted in the 2021-22 John Dryden Translation Competition prize of the British Comparative Literature Association for his translation of the “Ode to Horace” by Miquel Costa i Llobera.
-Recently, he was a runner-up in the 2023-24 Poetry Contest in Olot, Catalonia.
+He was recently a finalist in the 2023-24 and 2024-25 Poetry Contest in Olot, Catalonia.

-If you would like to read more of Frank’s work, you can follow him on Instagram, Facebook, X and YouTube.
-See also his ongoing projects.
+If you would like to read more of Frank’s work, you can follow him on Instagram, Facebook, X, and YouTube.
+Check out his current projects using the button below.

 View Projects